fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 method_yield_condition
 # I am yielder!
 # Done yielding!
+# => nil
 ```
+On `line 1`, we define a method `method_no_yield`, which returns `nil` when called.
+While we do not explicitly include the `yield` keyword within the definition, like all other methods within Ruby, it is still able to accept a block as an implicit parameter when called, per `line 16` - however, as there is no `yield` keyword within the method definition, `method_no_yield` does not do anything with the block passed to it and simply returns `nil`, as if we had not passed a block as an argument.

+We also define a method `method_yield` on `lines 4-8`, which __does__ include a `yield` keyword.
+This means that the `method_yield` method expects a block as an argument when it is called.
+Per `line 19`, calling `method_yield` without a block will raise a `LocalJumpError`.

+On `lines 10-14` we define the `method_yield_condition` method.
+This method does include a `yield` keyword, which means it will pass execution to the block when `method_yield_condition` is called.
+Since we also add a conditional with the `Kernel#block_given?` method, the method no longer __requires__ a block - per `line 22`, calling `method_yield_condition` without a block means that when executing the code within `method_yield_condition`, Ruby will identify that a block has not been passed to the method, and will not `yield` to a block.
+Instead, it will execute the rest of the code within the method definition, outputting the strings `"I am yielder!"` and `"Done yielding!"`, and return `nil` (the `puts` method always returns `nil`).

 ### Explain the arity rules for a block.
 Arity refers to the ability of a closure to react when it is accepts a different number of arguments to what the calling methods provides.
 Blocks have lenient arity rules, meaning we are able to pass in a different number of arguments to a block than what the method is equipped to do, without raising an error.